aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     greeting,string,The message that appears in chat upon entering the region greeting-title,string,The title that appears upon entering the region.
-Including a newline (``\n``) will send a subtitle. farewell,string,The message that appears in chat upon leaving the region farewell-title,string,The title that appears upon entering the region.
+Including a newline (``\n``) will send a subtitle. farewell,string,The message that appears in chat upon leaving the region farewell-title,string,The title that appears upon leaving the region.
 Including a newline (``\n``) will send a subtitle. enderpearl,state,Whether enderpearls can be used
     chorus-fruit-teleport,state,Whether chorus fruits can be used to teleport teleport,location,The location to teleport to when the ``/region teleport`` command is used with the region name